-The Honor Society of Nursing, Sigma Theta Tau International (STTI) recognizes that nurses devoted to research are shaping the future of the profession.
-Through a wide variety of publications, courses and initiatives, STTI helps nurse researchers disseminate vital information in order to put knowledge into practice.
+Sigma Theta Tau International recognizes that nurses devoted to research are shaping the future of the nursing profession.
+Through a wide variety of resources, scientific journals, grants, continuing education courses and initiatives, STTI helps nurse researchers disseminate vital information in order to put knowledge into practice.

-STTI publishes two highly respected journals focusing on nursing research: Journal of Nursing Scholarship and WORLDviews on Evidence-Based Nursing.
-Journal of Nursing Scholarship, the official journal of STTI, is one of the most widely read health care journals.
-Published quarterly by Wiley-Blackwell, the journal contains peer-reviewed, thought-provoking articles representing research by some of the world’s leading nurse researchers.
-WORLDviews on Evidence-Based Nursing, a quarterly, peer-reviewed, evidence-based nursing journal, provides readers with a primary source of information to improve patient care.
+STTI publishes two highly respected journals focusing on nursing research: The Journal of Nursing Scholarship is the official journal of STTI and one of the most widely read health care journals.
+Published quarterly by Wiley, the journal contains peer-reviewed, thought-provoking articles representing research by some of the world’s leading nurse researchers.
+WORLDviews on Evidence-Based Nursing a quarterly, peer-reviewed, evidence-based nursing journal, provides readers with a primary source of information to improve patient care.

 Nurse researchers from around the world present their latest discoveries at STTI’s International Nursing Research Congress and the honor society’s biennial convention.
 Attendees at these events can learn about a wide variety of topics through panel discussions, plenaries, verbal and poster presentations.

 International Nurse Researcher Hall of Fame

 The International Nurse Researcher Hall of Fame recognizes STTI members who have achieved long-term, broad national and/or international recognition for their work; and whose research has impacted the profession and the people it serves.
 Check the webpage for the annual deadline to submit a nomination.